-Sample building uses 2,945.5 kg of glulams for roof and floor framing:
+Sample building uses 2,547 kg of wooden I-beams for roof and floor:

 Timber is a heavy and high-volume material and accrues significant impacts proportional to distance traveled.
-Regional manufacturers are accessible to many markets.
+I-beam manufacturers are relatively well distributed in most regions.

 Installation — Negligible to Moderate

-The number of offcuts from glulam beams can be quite high.
+The number of offcuts from wood I-beams can be quite high.
 Careful cut lists and ordering can minimize this waste.